 So, let’s take a look at what’s going on.

 If you’re with me on this premise – which is – we need to spend more time and focus on making your verses as good as your main course, let’s take a look at what we can do to increase our power potential.

 And btw, if you are a more visual person and would like to watch a free module from my course Insider Secrets to Hit Songwriting feel free to check out an entire video on the subject, Writing Better Verses below!

 First, let’s talk about mindset.
 That’s your first key songwriting idea of the post.

-Yah - first, can we just get rid of this flimsy notion that your verses are “good enough” and just exist to get to the chorus.
+Yah – first, can we just get rid of this flimsy notion that your sections (and especially your first verse) are “good enough” and just exist to get to the hook.
 That’s just a lazy songwriting approach so you can quit your session early to play Fortnite (you know who you are).
 C’mon already!